Zhao-Lab-UW-DHO/AdaptFM/README.md

 ### Using SSVT

 SSVT is a model pretrained on roughly 180,000 organoid images.
-It is publicly avaialble for download on [hugging face](https://huggingface.co/hbakhtiar/SSVT_Organoids/tree/main).
+The checkpoint is publicly available for download on [hugging face](https://huggingface.co/hbakhtiar/SSVT_Organoids/tree/main).
 SSVT is supported directly within AdaptFM.
 You can copy and paste the below code block to download the model

 ```bash
 conda activate AdaptFM